syncthing/syncthing/README.md

-If the nodes are running on the same network, or reachable on port 22000 from the outside world, you can set all addresses to "dynamic" and they will find each other anyway.
+If the nodes are running on the same network, or reachable on port 22000 from the outside world, you can set all addresses to "dynamic" and they will find each other using automatic discovery.
 (This discovery, including port numbers, can be tweaked or disabled using command line options.)

 Start syncthing on both nodes.
-If you're running both on the same computer, one needs a different repository directory (in the config file) and listening port (set as a command line paramter).
 For the cautious, one side can be set to be read only.

 ```
 $ syncthing --ro
+13:30:55 main.go:85: INFO: Version v0.1-40-gbb0fd87
 13:30:55 main.go:102: INFO: My ID: NCTBZAAHXR6ZZP3D7SL3DLYFFQERMW4Q
 13:30:55 main.go:149: INFO: Initial repository scan in progress
 13:30:59 main.go:153: INFO: Listening for incoming connections
 13:30:59 main.go:157: INFO: Attempting to connect to other nodes
 13:30:59 main.go:247: INFO: Starting local discovery
 13:30:59 main.go:165: OK: Ready to synchronize
-13:31:04 discover.go:113: INFO: Discovered node CUGAE43Y5N64CRJU26YFH6MTWPSBLSUL at 172.16.32.24:23456
+13:31:04 discover.go:113: INFO: Discovered node CUGAE43Y5N64CRJU26YFH6MTWPSBLSUL at 172.16.32.24:22000
 13:31:14 main.go:296: OK: Connected to node CUGAE43Y5N64CRJU26YFH6MTWPSBLSUL
 13:31:19 main.go:345: INFO: Transferred 139 KiB in (14 KiB/s), 139 KiB out (14 KiB/s)
 ...